warren-bank/SortedList/README.md

 <tr><th>order</th>
 <td>string: one of "ascending", "descending"</td>
 <td>
-determines the order in which elements of the list are sorted.<br>
+Determines the order in which elements of the list are sorted.
-"ascending" indicates that smaller values occur toward the beginning.<br>
+"ascending" indicates that smaller values occur toward the beginning.
 "descending" indicates that larger values occur toward the beginning.<br>
-note:<br>
+note:
-do NOT adjust the "compare" function to achieve "descending" sort order.<br>
+Do NOT adjust the "compare" function to achieve "descending" sort order.
-this will be handled automatically.
+This will be handled automatically.
 </td>
 <td>"descending"</td>
 <td>"ascending"</td>